 Protective orders are usually issued ex parte which means in a non-adversarial setting by a judge reviewing the petition without the other side having the opportunity to be present initially.
 The judge finds that the facts are sufficient to grant the order and they will issue a temporary injunction.
 The judge sets a later hearing within 15 days to determine whether the temporary injunction should become a final injunction or final protective order.

 The person who is the subject of the injunction entered against them must be served.
 At the hearing, a Ft.
-Lauderdale protective order lawyer can help the subject of the order have an opportunity to present their case and the judge determines whether the temporary restraining order is converted into a permanent restraining order.
+Lauderdale lawyer can help the subject of the protective order have an opportunity to present their case and the judge determines whether the temporary restraining order is converted into a permanent restraining order.
 When the court is unable to obtain service of process on the respondent the court may, with good cause, continue the temporary restraining order and attempt to obtain service on the respondent so that a final hearing can be held.

 Modifying an Order

-When an individual has a criminal case pending and there is an action or petition for a protective order, anything that is said at a civil hearing can be used against an individual in a criminal case.
+When an individual has a criminal case pending and there is an action or petition for a protection order, anything that is said at a civil hearing can be used against an individual in a criminal case.
 A person should proceed with caution in a civil hearing for a protective order and if they testify, their testimony can be used against them in a criminal case.
 The two cases act independently of one another with two different standards of proof.